-As a result, this post is a short overview of a minimal BitTorrent download implementation.
+This post is a short overview of what is required for a minimal, download-only BitTorrent implementation.

 1. Parse the .torrent metainfo file